agama-project/agama/doc/yupdate.md

 ## Patching from a Local Git Checkout

-First you need to run the `rake server` command in your D-Installer Git checkout.
+First you need to run the `rake server` command in your Agama Git checkout.

 Then run this command: